instaclustr/supportCenter/docs/agent.md

 * `-nc HOST/IP` - Node collecting hostnames - This can be a comma seperated list of nodes
 * `-p int` - Port to connect to on the remote host (default 22) via SSH
 * `-pk PATH` - List of files from which the identification keys (private key) for public key authentication are read, in addition to default one (Default [HOME]/.ssh/id_rsa)
+* `-config PATH` - The path to the configuration file

 E.g. `./agent -disable_known_hosts -l ubuntu -mc 10.0.56.1 -nc 10.0.0.1,10.0.0.2,10.0.0.3,10.0.0.4 -pk ~/.ssh/id_rsa`